-Excalibur Asset Management and Trude Asset Management are parallel fund companies owned by Mellby Gård through voting majorities.
-Excalibur and Trude are managed in accordance with the EU’s Alternative Investment Fund Managers Directive, AIFMD.
+Excalibur Asset Management is owned by Mellby Gård through voting majorities.
+Excalibur is managed in accordance with the EU’s Alternative Investment Fund Managers Directive, AIFMD.
 Excalibur’s asset management began in 2001 and focuses primarily on institutional fixed interest markets in Europe and the G7 area.
-Trude was launched in 2015 and is a credit hedge fund with global management based on advanced quantitative models.

-Excalibur has been part of Mellby Gård since 2008 and Trude since 2015.
+Excalibur has been part of Mellby Gård since 2008.
 Mellby Gård’s representatives on the Board of Directors: Rune Andersson (Chairman) and Johan Andersson.

 - Headquarters: Stockholm

 - Number of employees: 8

 (This page contains information about Trude Asset Management, which is no longer active)

 – SEEKING THE ALPHA OF THE FIXED INCOME MARKET